 Sites can prepare basic Federal and Colorado State returns including:

-Some sites are certified to assist with taxpayers who have been through a cancellation of debt or foreclosure, as long as the following conditions are met:
+Some sites are certified to assist with taxpayers who have been through a cancellation of credit card debt or a foreclosure, as long as the following conditions are met:

 - The taxpayer has received a completed form 1099-C from the lender, the information on the form 1099-C is correct, and there is no interest reported in Box 3.